AkechiShiro/C-Simple-Ecosystem/README.md

 # Simple model in C for an ecosystem of one prey/predator

-This simple model is printed as two dimensional grid in the terminal.
+This simple model is printed as a two dimensional grid in the terminal.

 The following convention is followed to show the different entities :